gtatters/Thermimage/README.md

 # Recent/release notes

 * Version 3.0.0 is on Github (development version)
+* Version 3.0.0 is on CRAN (as of March 2017).
 * Changes in this release include functions for importing thermal video files and exporting for ImageJ functionality
 * Currently testing seq and fcf imports.
-Send sample files for testing.
+Please send sample files for testing.

 * Version 2.2.3 is on CRAN (as of October 2016).
 * Changes in this release include readflirjpg and flirsettings functions for processing flir jpg meta tag info.